soiboi/soiboi/README.md

 - recently graduated with B.S. in Computer Science GPA: 3.61
 - currently enrolled in M.S.
 (Thesis) with Auburn University
-- Interested in Data Science and Artificial Intelligence
+- Interested in data science, software engineering and artificial intelligence
 - Currently out of Fresno, CA.

 My repositories are made up of a combination of academic and personal projects.